-"For this cause I bow my knees unto the Father of our Lord Jesus Christ, of whom the whole family in heaven and earth is named, that he would grant you, according to the riches of His glory, to be strengthened with might by His Spirit in the inner man; that Christ may dwell in your hearts by faith; that ye, being rooted and grounded in love, may be able to comprehend with all saints what is the breadth, and length, and depth, and height; and to know the love of Christ, which passeth knowledge, that ye might be filled with all the fullness of God."
-Eph. iii.
-14-19.
+- For this cause I bow my knees unto the Father of our Lord Jesus Christ, - Of whom the whole family in heaven and earth is named, - That He would grant you, according to the riches of His glory, to be strengthened with might by His Spirit in the inner man; - That Christ may dwell in your hearts by faith; that you, being rooted and grounded in love, - May be able to comprehend with all saints what is the breadth, and length, and depth, and height; - And to know the love of Christ, which passes knowledge, that you might be filled with all the fullness of God.

 Who could ask for more?
-Christ, in whom dwelleth all the fulness of the Godhead bodily, may dwell in our hearts, so that we may be filled with all the fulness of God.
+Christ, in whom dwells all the fullness of the Godhead bodily, may dwell in our hearts so that we may be filled with all the fullness of God.
 What a wonderful promise!

-He is "touched with the feeling of our infirmity."
-That is, having suffered all that sinful flesh is heir to, He knows all about it, and so closely does He identify Himself with His children that whatever presses upon them makes a like impression upon Him, and He knows how much Divine power is necessary to resist it; and, if we but sincerely desire to deny "ungodliness and worldly lusts," He is able and anxious to give to us strength "exceeding abundantly, above all that we ask or think."
+[He is] touched with the feeling of our infirmity.

+That is, having suffered all that sinful flesh is heir to, He knows all about it and so closely does He identify himself with His children, that whatever presses upon them makes a like impression upon Him and He knows how much Divine power is necessary to resist it, and if we but sincerely desire to deny "ungodliness and worldly lusts," He is able and anxious to give to us strength...

+20 ...exceeding abundantly, above all that we ask or think.

 All the power which Christ had dwelling in Him by nature, we may have dwelling in us by grace, for He freely bestows it upon us.
+Then let the weary, feeble, sin-oppressed souls take courage.
+Let them...